by Sara King

 “Please,” Paul said suddenly.
 His cockiness had vanished and there was real anguish in his face.
 “Please.
 We need your help.”

 Paul grabbed her wrist.
 Behind his glass, Giggles stiffened.

-“Please,” Paul said, “We spent years tracking you across the Quadrant.
+“Please,” Paul repeated, getting up with her, “We spent years tracking you across the Quadrant.
 We lost two friends trying to find you.
 You have to help us.”

-“I don’t,” Athenais said, yanking her arm free.
-“If you’d really done your research, you’d know that I’ve already tried what you’re suggesting.
+“I don’t have to help you do anything,” Athenais said, yanking her arm free.
+“And if you’d really done your research, you’d know that I’ve already tried what you’re suggesting.
 Several times.
 As you can see, I failed.”
 She brushed past him toward the door.

 “We’ve got a cure for the Potion,” Paul called at her back.

 Athenais froze.
 A cure… Hand on the latch, she stared at the door in silence, ice trailing cold fingers down her spine.
 When the shifter didn’t retract his statement, she took an uneven breath.